Green Arts & Good Energy

 In June 2019 we ran a series of workshops in Glasgow and Edinburgh together, exploring how the Green Arts Community can reduce the emissions of their electricity and gas use, and what part renewable electricity plays within this.

-In October 2019 Good Energy will be attending and presenting at our Green Arts Conference, showcasing their work as a sustainable supplier to the cultural sector in Scotland, and working with Green Arts members to secure the best rates and opportunities for our members.
-Tickets are available on our Green Arts Conference webpage.
+In October 2019 Good Energy attended and presented at our Green Arts Conference, showcasing their work as a sustainable supplier to the cultural sector in Scotland, and working with Green Arts members to secure the best rates and opportunities for our members.

 Creative Carbon Scotland’s partnership with Good Energy is match-funded by the Culture & Business Fund Scotland, a programme funded by the Scottish Government via Creative Scotland.
 Managed by independent charity Arts & Business Scotland, it seeks to encourage closer collaboration between business and the cultural sector by match funding business sponsorship of cultural projects throughout Scotland.